bitrockteam/ts-internal-course/2-interfaces-types-enum-classes/README.md

 Create a Class in order to manage API calls created in the previous lesson and visualize a list of info in che CLI.

-1. Create a inteface or interfaces to describe the class
+1. Create an interface or interfaces to describe the class
 2. Create a class using the interface/s as model
 3. Store the data from API Call in property
 4. Visualize in CLI the list of character names using a method

 extra:
+- Create a base class to manage the API call
+- Create 3 classes (one for each API endpoint) that implement the base class